lowcodelounge/pod-force/README.md

+> [!NOTE]
+> See the [vibe-coded V2 of this project here](https://github.com/pglevy/podcast-aggregator-v2), built from the ground up as a Python app using Replit AI.

 # Got the need for feeds?
 Don’t let Big Tech come between you and your favorite podcasters.
 Launch your personal podcast player in minutes with open-source, forever-free web tech.

 **Pod Force** is a podcast player web app template anyone can use to subscribe and listen to their favorite podcasts.
 Simply copy the template, add your subs, and publish!
 Jekyll builds a static site you can take anywhere, or host right here on GitHub Pages.
 No authoritarian app ecosystem — just you and your pods.